JDPDO/Mission/README.md

 # MissionControll

-Flight controller for special model planes.
+Flight controller for special model planes. **Not functional so far!**